Analysis of variance: Random-effects models

 Random-effects model (class II) is used when the treatments are not fixed.
 This occurs when the various factor levels are sampled from a larger population.
 Because the levels themselves are random variables, some assumptions and the method of contrasting the treatments (a multi-variable generalization of simple differences) differ from the fixed-effects model.

 Mixed-effects models

 A mixed-effects model (class III) contains experimental factors of both fixed and random-effects types, with appropriately different interpretations and analysis for the two types.

 Example

 Teaching experiments could be performed by a college or university department to find a good introductory textbook, with each text considered a treatment.
 The fixed-effects model would compare a list of candidate texts.
 The random-effects model would determine whether important differences exist among a list of randomly selected texts.
 The mixed-effects model would compare the (fixed) incumbent texts to randomly selected alternatives.

-Defining fixed and random effects has proven elusive, with competing definitions arguably leading toward a linguistic quagmire.
+Defining fixed and random effects has proven elusive, with multiple competing definitions.